 Bitterness, manipulation of the truth and an irresponsible self-defence binds us to toxic power brokers.

 The solidarity of suffering counters racism and replaces it with empathy.
-It empowers a reasoned turn towards justice, and steers us towards the goal of total racial reconciliation through a dialogue of differences mediated by a recognition of the common ground, such as shared experiences.
+It empowers a reasoned turn towards justice, and steers us towards the goal of total racial reconciliation through a dialogue of differences mediated by a recognition of the common ground that is created by shared experiences.

-From what I’ve read of Du Bios’ early work so far, I think he’d agree.
+From what I’ve read of Du Bois’ early work so far, I think he’d agree.

-‘In song and exhortation swelled one refrain—Liberty; in his tears and curses, the God he implored had Freedom in his right hand.’[ii]
+‘In song and exhortation swelled one refrain—Liberty; in his tears and curses, the God he implored had Freedom in his right hand.’[iv]

 What can I learn from this?